owlbarn/tutorial/book/algodiff/README.md

 ## A Straw man AD Engine

+TODO: revise code, especially naming such as `sin_ad`.

 Surely you don't want to make these tables every time you are faced with a new computation.
 Now that you understand how to use forward and reverse propagation to do algorithmic differentiation, let's look at how to do it with computer programmes.
 In this section, we will introduce how to implement the differentiation modes using OCaml code.